ministryofjustice/hmpps-spring-boot-sqs/README.md

 ## Publishing to Maven Central

-The Circle build pipeline for the `main` branch has a step to manually approve a publish to Maven Cental.
+The Circle build pipeline for the `main` branch has a step to manually approve a publish to Maven Central.
 If you do not have permission to approve this step please ask in Slack channel `#hmpps_dev` to find someone that does.

 ### Published Version Numbers